Langenbruck bus crash: Inquest

 An inquest was opened on 16 August 1985 at Swindon, in Wiltshire, which recorded death by misadventure on 14 of the victims.
-The other seven victims, including the coach driver, were buried in Germany, so were outside the remit of the UK coroners court.
+The other seven victims, including the coach driver, were buried in Germany, so were outside the remit of British coroner's inquests and sheriff's inquiries.
 An inquiry stated that the truck driver was not to blame in any way, and that the coach driver may have lapsed into a micro-sleep, as he appeared to just drive into the rear of the fuel truck.
 Nineteen of the victims died immediately, with two dying afterwards from inhalation of poisonous fumes.

 Aftermath

-By April 1986, the band of RAF Germany was back to full strength and undertaking musical appointments.
+By April 1986, the Band of the Royal Air Force Germany was back to full strength and undertaking musical appointments.

 The motor industry, and some in the European Parliament, called for flammable liquids not to be transported when roads are icy.
 Dutch police were given permission to stop foreign drivers with flammable loads entering the Netherlands if the road conditions were bad.
-The question of the safety of the vehicle was also discussed in Germany which had many Neoplan double-decker coaches of the type involved in the crash.
+The question of the safety of the vehicle was also discussed in Germany, which had many Neoplan double-decker coaches of the type involved in the crash.
 The plug doors were sealed hydraulically, which led to the doors being hard to open, and the top deck of the bus did not have any emergency exits whatsoever.